- Solicitors For Business

 - If your children are under the age of 18, you can ensure that sufficient financial provision is left for their health, welfare and educational needs.
 You can also allocate funds for use by the guardians to assist with the raising of your children

-- You can ensure that your loved ones are financially provided for
+- You can ensure that your loved ones are provided for financially

 - You can give specific gifts or legacies to your chosen beneficiaries, including friends, relations and charities